benjaminmoon/ichthyosaur-macroevolution/README.md

 # ichthyosaur-macroevolution #

-Data and code used in our study ‘Early high rates and disparity in the evolution of fish-shaped reptiles’, published as
+Data and code used in our study ‘Early high rates and disparity in the evolution of fish-shaped reptiles’, submitted as

-> Moon BC & Stubbs TL Early high rates and disparity in the evolution of fish-shaped reptiles. <Journal> doi:
+> Moon BC & Stubbs TL Early high rates and disparity in the evolution of fish-shaped reptiles.

 # Contents #